JEDEC SPHBM4 Standard Announced: HBM Moves Beyond Advanced Packaging

 Open questions

 Which chipmakers will adopt SPHBM4 first, and on what timeline?
-No product announcements have accompanied the standard's ratification.
+No product announcements have accompanied the ratification.

 Narrative

-Conventional HBM assembly today relies on advanced packaging processes — most notably TSMC's CoWoS — that only a handful of specialized facilities worldwide can perform.
-This concentration is widely cited as a supply constraint on AI accelerator production.
-SPHBM4 removes the assembly-side requirement for those facilities: standard packaging houses, of which there are far more, can handle the integration [5].
-SemiAnalysis frames the consequence as a demand expansion event for HBM itself: applications previously priced out by advanced packaging costs — mid-tier AI chips, networking ASICs, consumer gaming GPUs — become viable HBM candidates, and HBM demand is expected to grow faster than capacity even as the supply base widens [5].
+Conventional HBM assembly today relies on advanced packaging processes such as TSMC's CoWoS, which only a small number of specialized facilities worldwide can perform.
+SPHBM4 removes the assembly-side requirement for those facilities: standard packaging houses can handle the integration [5].
+SemiAnalysis frames the consequence as a demand expansion for HBM itself: applications previously priced out by advanced packaging costs — mid-tier AI chips, networking ASICs, consumer gaming GPUs — become viable HBM candidates [5].
+The substrate industry is the secondary beneficiary in this analysis.
+SPHBM4 collapses the proprietary silicon interposer and ABF substrate stack into a single, larger standard substrate, and the 20mm placement freedom means more HBM stacks can fit per package, driving up total substrate area per chip [4][6].
+SemiAnalysis and other sources identify high-layer ABF and glass substrates — at 20-28 or more layers — as the likely beneficiaries of this shift [7][6][8].

 Timeline

-- 2026-06-26: JEDEC ratifies the SPHBM4 (JESD330-4) standard; initial social media notices begin circulating.
-[13][14][11][12]
+- 2026-06-26: JEDEC ratifies the SPHBM4 (JESD330-4) standard; initial social media notices circulate.
+[14][15][16][17]

 - 2026-06-30: Apollo and other accounts confirm JEDEC approval; glass substrate utility discussed in commentary.
 [15][8]